11.1. Choosing Scale to Reveal Structure

 fig.show()

-The downside of using the log transform is that the actual values aren’t as intuitive—in this example, we needed to convert the values back to original dollars to understand the sale price.
-Instead, we often favor transforming the axis to a log scale.
-This way we can see the original values on the axis, as shown below.
+The downside of using the log transform is that the actual values aren’t as intuitive—in this example, we needed to convert the values back to dollars to understand the sale price.
+Therefore, we often favor transforming the axis to a log scale, rather than the data.
+This way, we can see the original values on the axis:

 fig = px.histogram(sfh, x='price',